Secrets to a Profitable Band Fundraiser

 Want to hear a secret?
 Try these profitable band fundraiser tips.

-Are you looking for a profitable band fundraiser?
+Are you looking for profitable band fundraisers?
 School bands hold a special place in our hearts.
 They give our kids a place to express their talents and creativity, to have fun, and to learn about teamwork and discipline.
 By joining band, our kids grow their self-esteem and enjoy a wonderful camaraderie with other kids like themselves.

 But of course, band programs can be costly to run.
 They require a range of expenses, from uniform repair to new instruments.
 Unfortunately, school arts programs are often the first ones cut when school board budgets are squeezed.